vtex/shoreline/styleguides/admin/documentation/core-concepts/onda-factory.md

 ### Variants

 `Variants` are props that change the component look.
-These are also manageble by `defaultProps`.
+These are also manageable by `defaultProps`.

 ```jsx
 function Variants() {